-Elements like temperature control can be a nightmare in the workplace, because what is normal for one person might be too hot or cold for another.
-The problem is, these conditions are more than just a minor inconvenience.
+Elements like office lighting or temperature control can be a nightmare in the workplace because what is normal for one person might not be ideal for another.
 Overly warm or cold office spaces can be harmful to concentration, leading to a decrease in productivity.
-Finding a happy medium might not be possible, especially when 80% of the workforce regularly complains about the office temperature.
-While some employees might work best in a warmer workplace, that won’t be the case for everyone.
+80% of the workforce regularly complains about the office temperature.
+Little things like these conditions can become more than just a minor inconvenience if not addressed quickly.

 Although people should apply for a job because they’re passionate about the work, that’s no longer the only incentive.
 There’s an expectation from employees that a job needs to provide benefits for it to be worthwhile.
 If there are few to no benefits offered, people will be less inclined to work.
-Moreover, what they do put it might not be done to their best ability.
+Moreover, the work that they do put in may not be done to their best ability.

 Wanting incentives isn’t unreasonable.
 They show that a person’s effort is acknowledged and appreciated.
 Plus, what employees are asking for isn’t excessive.
 Things like good healthcare and pension schemes are understandable in this current climate, and luckily there is software available that makes it easier than ever for employers to set this up.